-At the event, I will be sharing the lessons we at Orange Business Services have learned during this crisis.
+At the event, I will be sharing the lessons we at Orange Business have learned during this crisis.
 I’ll demonstrate how a smart office can bring resilience and longevity by adapting the working environment to its larger context and by efficiently leveraging the resources available.

 Many existing solutions for smart offices can cater to the new needs stemming from the crisis.
 It’s just a matter of adjusting parameters to this new normal.
 These solutions can help to quickly mitigate extraordinary situations and make an office space more flexible and adaptable to changes of habits, or to legal or health and safety requirements.
 Space is better utilized and, therefore, less is needed, which contributes to improving the bottom line by helping reduce real estate costs.
 This technology will help ensure that office space is an asset rather than a liability during a crisis.